// SPDX-License-Identifier: MIT // SpatialDDS Specification 1.5 (© Open AR Cloud Initiative)

 How it works (at a glance)

-3. Select — clients subscribe to chosen topics; negotiation picks the highest compatible minor per profile.
+CoverageQuery), or issue an HTTP search request to/.well-known/spatialdds/search. - Select — clients subscribe to chosen topics; negotiation picks the highest compatible minor per profile.

 3.3.0 Discovery Layers & Bootstrap (Normative)

-SpatialDDS distinguishes two discovery layers:
+SpatialDDS distinguishes three discovery layers:

 Bootstrap Manifest (Normative)